If you have an important exhibition coming up, give it the (virtual) space it deserves. Create a page on your website for your show.

 At this point on the page, you only need to put the name of the venue.
 Below, as you’ll see, you will give more details.

-Include a couple of sentences that describe for people what they will see when they show up.
+Include a couple of sentences that describe what people will see when they attend.
 If, for any reason, your name isn’t fully visible on the page (i.e. if people have to scroll or it isn’t in the title), make sure to include it within the blurb.

 Images of Your Art

 This is not the time to hold back.
 Share images of the work that will be on view.
 You don’t have to show all of it, but show enough to entice people.

 Size the images large enough to make an impact.
 The trend online is to have BIG pictures.
 Anything too small looks old-fashioned.

 TIP: Link to any blog posts or videos that describe the artwork or process.